SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 This phrase focuses on non-communicable mental illnesses/diseases.
 The general structure is *disease* + *prevention/treatment*.

 Generic categories and specific conditions are included. `suicid*` was mentioned specifically in the indicators.
 We used WHO factsheets to add types of mental disorders (<a id="WHOFSmental">[WHO, 2019a](#f7)</a>).
-As the focus this phrase is illness, we did not consider developmental disorders to be relevant (e.g. autism).
+As the focus this phrase is illness, we did not consider developmental disorders to be relevant.

 ``` Ceylon =
 TS=